-150. Introductory Microbiology.
+150. Introduction to Microbiology.
 This course presents a basic introduction to the microbial world, with particular emphasis on the diversity of bacteria and viruses.
 Morphologic and physiologic principles are explored, as are the processes of pathogenesis and host defenses.
-The rational for the use of antimicrobial drugs is also examined.
+The rationale for the use of antimicrobial drugs is also examined.
 Bacterial genetics and recombinant DNA technologies are included.
-SPRING [3] Staff.
+SPRING [4] Rollins-Smith.